Leader of the Opposition (Australia)

-In Australian federal politics, the Leader of the Opposition is an elected member of parliament (MP) in the Australian House of Representatives who leads the opposition.
-The Leader of the Opposition, by convention, is the leader of the largest political party in the House of Representatives that is not in government.
+In Australian federal politics, the leader of the Opposition is an elected member of parliament (MP) in the Australian House of Representatives who leads the Opposition.
+The leader of the Opposition, by convention, is the leader of the largest political party in the House of Representatives that is not in Government.

-When in parliament, the opposition leader sits on the left-hand side of the centre table, in front of the opposition and opposite the prime minister.
+When in Parliament, the opposition leader sits on the left-hand side of the centre table, in front of the opposition and opposite of the prime minister.
 The opposition leader is elected by their party according to its rules.
 A new leader of the opposition may be elected when the incumbent dies, resigns, or is challenged for the leadership.

 Australia is a constitutional monarchy with a parliamentary system and is based on the Westminster model.
 The term "opposition" has a specific meaning in the parliamentary sense.
 It is an important component of the Westminster system, with the opposition directing criticism at the government and attempts to defeat and replace the Government.
 The opposition is therefore known as the "government in waiting" and it is a formal part of the parliamentary system.
 It is in opposition to the government, but not to the Crown; hence the term "His Majesty's Loyal Opposition".

-To date there have been 36 opposition leaders, 19 of whom also have served terms as prime minister.
+To date there have been 37 opposition leaders, 19 of whom also have served terms as prime minister.
+Since 13 February 2026, the leader of the Opposition role has been held by Angus Taylor.

-Since 13 May 2025, the Leader of the Opposition role is Sussan Ley, the first woman to hold the role.
-The current Deputy Leader of the Opposition is Ted O'Brien, who was elected deputy leader of the Liberal Party on the same date.